-Examples of (a) a Heatwave Assessment map and (b) a Heatwave Forecast map, each for three-day periods, from the Bureau's Heatwave Service
+Examples of (a) a Heatwave Assessment map and (b) a Heatwave Forecast map, each for three-day periods, from our Heatwave Service

-The Bureau’s Heatwave Forecast (which operates November–March each year) shows where and when such heat events are expected during the coming week.
+The Heatwave Forecast (which operates October–March) shows where and when such heat events are expected during the coming week.

 You can use heatwave forecasts to better prepare for heatwave conditions and reduce the impact of heat stress on you, your family and your business.
 If a heatwave is headed your way, consider the level of severity (see three types above), and listen to messages from your local emergency services and health authorities.

 State and Territory health department heat safety advice